cpheidelberg/WholeSlideImageFileBabelFish-Tool/README.md

 To create a new ROI-configuration file, one can use the scripts located in `./tools_ROIconfig` and some open source tools:

 1. Download and install [ImageJ](https://imagej.net/ij/).
-2. Get a macro-image (png oder jpg) of one of your slide-files.
+2. Get a macro-image (png or jpg) of one of your slide-files.
 To extract a macro-image from a WSI, you can use the `extract_macro_image.py` script in `./tools_ROIconfig`.
 3. Open the macro-image in ImageJ.
 4. Use the `Rectangle`-Tool to draw ROI's.
 Add each rectangle to a ROI-set using right-mouse click -> `add to ROI-Manager` and name each ROI accordingly to what information is located in this region.
 5. In the ROI manager, select all ROIs and export them as a RoiSet zip file and copy it into the `./tools_ROIconfig` directory.